On Certain Subshifts and their Associated Monoids: Introduction

-In section 2 we show that for topologically transitive subshifts $ C$ with property $(A$), the projection of $\Cal M_{C}$ onto $[\Cal M_{C}]$ is an isomorphism.
-We also show that for a topologically transitive subshift $ C$ with property $(A)$ and such that
+In section 2 we show for a topologically transitive subshift $ C$ with property $(A)$, that the projection of $\mathcal S_{C}$ onto $[\mathcal S_{C}]$ is an isomorphism.
+We also show for a topologically transitive subshift $C$ with property $(A)$ such that